betterscientificsoftware/bssw-tutorial-sc20/handson-m07a-agile-redux.md

       - For example, you might establish the convention that the first line of the body of a story always references the parent epic.
       - And in the body of the epic, you might list the stories that comprise it, with a cross-reference to the issue number followed by the issue title.

-4. Use cross-references, labels, and checklists to make the issues you created above better interlinked and easier to manage.
+**Step 4.** Use cross-references, labels, and checklists to make the issues you created above better interlinked and easier to manage.
 For things like this, we recommend editing the body of the issues rather than adding comments to the issues.

 ### Working GitHub Project (Kanban) Boards

 Next, we're going to setup a simple kanban board that you can use to track the progress of your refactoring work in exercise 7b.

-5. Go to the Project tab in your chosen workspace and create a project.
+**Step 5.** Go to the Project tab in your chosen workspace and create a project.
 We suggest calling it "Project Management".
 Provide a description if you like.
 For the Template, select "Basic Kanban".
 Click "Create project".
 The result should be a project board with columns labeled "To do", "In progress", and "Done".
    - The To do column starts out with three "notes", which take up a lot of space.
 You may want to give them a quick read and then delete them by clicking the ellipsis (three dots) menu and selecting "Delete Note" on each.

-6. Add the issues you have created to the project board by clicking the "+ Add cards" button on the top right of the project board, next to the filter widget.
+**Step 6.** Add the issues you have created to the project board by clicking the "+ Add cards" button on the top right of the project board, next to the filter widget.
 The default search in the popup ("is:open") should display the issues you've created.
 One by one, drag each of them to the To do column of the project board.

-7. While you're working on exercise 7b, use the project board and issues to track your progress.
+**Step 7.** While you're working on exercise 7b, use the project board and issues to track your progress.